vaibhavkapase1302/infra-terraform-DOC/README.md

 # DigitalOcean Infrastructure with Terraform

-This is a Terraform project I built DigitalOcean.
+This is a Terraform project I built on DigitalOcean.
 It provisions a complete infrastructure setup on DigitalOcean including a Kubernetes cluster, container registry, and VPC networking - all ready for deploying containerized applications.

 ## What This Creates